Gubancs/leaflet4vaadin/README.md

 <img src="https://raw.githubusercontent.com/Gubancs/leaflet4vaadin/master/demo.png" alt="Lichess homepage" title="Lichess comes with light and dark theme, this screenshot shows both." />

 **Leaflet4Vaadin** provides a Java API for **Leaflet**, which is a popular map implementation, similar to Google Maps.
 Leaflet is lightweight and shines on mobile devices.
 Also it has an extensive set of add-ons, of which many are available for Vaadin too.
-With this Vaadin add-on you can use LeafletJS with the server side Java you know best.
+With this Vaadin add-on you can use LeafletJS with the server side Java you know best, and you can easily extend it or just implement your custom plugins and integrate them.

 ## Core Features:
 - map configuration
 - interactive layers
 - map and layer events
-- GeoJSON supports
 - markers
 - tooltip and popup binding
 - layer groups
 - vector layers
 - dark theme
-- map controls
+- map controls (zoom, layers, scale)
+- map state functions
 - tile layers
+- GeoJSON support
-- supports layer methods
+- supports Leaflet plugins (eg.: fullscreen, heatmap, markercluster)

 ## Future improvements
-- i18n supports
+- i18n support
-- supports leaflet plugins (for example: fullscreen plugin)
-- leaflet editable plugin integration
+- leaflet draw integration
 - design and performance improvements
+- use Typescript on client-side instead of JS
+- supports parameters in custom events
+- selenium ui tests
+- more examples
 - bugfixes
+- documentation

 # Using with maven